Genomic Predictors of Recurrent Pregnancy Loss

 The following specific aims are proposed:

-Aim 2: A whole genome sequencing (WGS) at the Yale Center for Genome Analysis (YCGA) will be performed and bioinformatic analyses to identify pathogenic variants in included trios will performed as well.
-Pathogenic variants will be comprehensively defined and fully annotated variant maps in all included trios to provide the substrate for subsequent novel gene discovery, and ultimately, the development of clinical diagnostic tests will be generated.
+Aim 2: Whole genome sequencing (WGS) will be performed at the Yale Center for Genome Analysis (YCGA), along with bioinformatic analyses to identify pathogenic variants in both cohorts.
+For Cohort A, analyses will focus on pathogenic variants identified in RPL trios, and for Cohort B, analyses will focus on variants associated with maternal effect genes in the mothers.
+Pathogenic variants will be comprehensively defined, and fully annotated variant maps will be generated for all included samples to provide the substrate for subsequent novel gene discovery and, ultimately, the development of clinical diagnostic tests.

 Connect with a study center